 According to different studies like ORAMED (Optimization of RAdiation protection of MEDical staff), extremity dosimetry is mostly used in Interventional radiology and nuclear medicine.
-The worker in nuclear medicine are the most exposed.
+The worker in those fields are the most exposed.

 |In 2010, several studies showed that up to 20% of the workers in nuclear medicine were likely to receive more than the legal dose limit for the extremity of 500 mSv per year.
 Thanks to more awareness brought by RSO and passive dosimetry, the number of worker exceeding regulatory limits has decreased lately.

 Moreover, Radiation Safety Officers feedback shows that hygiene and comfort are very important features for ring dosimeters to be worne.

 Discover ONYX, OSL ring dosimeter

 The ONYX is a passive ring dosimeter compatible with OSLR reader.